MakeSchool-Tutorials/Tank-Unity-VR/P04-Tank-Game/content.md

 Now all that's left to do is read values from our levers and transmit those to the Tank ;) Think you're up for it?

->[action]
+> [action]
 >Make the levers control the Tank!
-A good first step if you don't know where to start is to output values for the levers between -1 and 1, like we did for the Sliders.
-Then you can just use the same logic that the Sliders used.
+A good first step if you don't know where to start is to output values for the levers between `-1` and `1`, like we did for the Sliders.
+Then you can use the same logic that the Sliders used.

 <!-- -->

->[solution]
+> [solution]
 >
 We did this by adding the following to the end of TankController's Update method:
 >